-Having finished the final exams for my undergraduate degree in Japan Studies, me and my girlfriend decided to spend some time off by visiting a friend doing an internship in Seville, Spain.
-We used our time there to get a glimpse of beautiful Andalusia and were not disappointed by the stunning beauty of it’s architecture and nature, it’s fascinating history and last but not least, it’s wonderful culinary traditions.
+Having finished the final exams for my undergraduate degree in Japan Studies, we decided to spend some time off by visiting a close friend doing an internship in Seville, Spain.
+We used our time there to get a glimpse of beautiful Andalusia and were not disappointed by the stunning beauty of its architecture and nature, its fascinating history and, importantly, its wonderful culinary traditions.

-Andalusia, an autonomous region at the most southward point of Spain, has had due it’s location - a gateway between Europe and Africa - strong ties with many cultures such as the Phoenicians, Greeks, Romans, Byzantines, Jews and the Muslim Moors.
-These cultural influences have left a strong mark on Andalusia, both in national identity as cultural marks including architecture, music, dance, and cuisine.
+Andalusia, an autonomous region at the most southward point of Spain, has had due to it’s geographical location - a gateway between Europe and Africa - strong ties with various cultures such as the Phoenicians, Greeks, Romans, Byzantines, Jews and the Muslim Moors.
+These cultural influences have, of course, left a strong mark on the development of Andalusia, both in its national identity and through cultural markers such as architecture, music, dance, and cuisine.

 Seville, the capital of Andalusia and Spain’s 4th largest city, flourished in trade during the middle ages and thus has a well-developed and maintained city center.
 Amongst our highlights there was the 15th century Cathedral of Seville, the third largest church in the world, built over a late twelfth century mosque.
 It contains the remains of the historical controversial figure Christopher Columbus.
 The area around the cathedral (commonly known as the Jewish Quarter) is considered the historical center of Seville and is a delight to stroll through with it’s small cobblestone streets and variety of boutiques and restaurants.
 Our friend introduced us to a small but crowded bar with late-night flamenco performances, a sure marker of the vibrant nightlife in Seville.